The quarantine has altered our balance—individually and collectively.

 Have you ever been on more video meetings in your life?!
-The tech has zoomed us forward with new and lasting ways of relating.
-But, wow, it can wipe you out after a few hours.
+The tech has propelled us forward with new and lasting ways of relating.
+But, wow, a few hours on a Zoom call can wipe you out!

 Wild times, helpful tips

 That 90 degree sitting angle is rough on our bodies.
 So is standing for hours.
 Posture change helps.
-Alternating between sitting and standing.
+As does alternating between sitting and standing.